vansatchen/WiringOP/README.md

-# wiringBP README
+# wiringOP README

 This is a modified WiringPi for OrangePi.
 We call it WiringOP.
-Test fo Orangepi pc
+Test fo Orangepi Zero 2 Plus

 ## Download
 ### For Orangepi Pi